Training Information

 Induction training:

-- For those new to the role / Southwark
+For those new to the safeguarding role and/or new to a Southwark school

 Refresher training: